quantum85/devopsprocamp/README.md

 # devopsprocamp
 ## GL DevOps ProCamp  Entry Task.

-### Metrics is a simple command-line tool which is intended to output basic OS and/or CPU and Memory utilization information to console.
+### Metrics is a simple command-line tool which is intended to output basic OS CPU and/or Memory utilization information to console.
-***NOTE:*** Required python3 and psutil are installed in the system
+***NOTE:*** Requireis python3 and psutil are installed in the system

 ```shell
 pip3 install psutil